Danny Biega: Playing career

 As a youth, Biega played in the 2004 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from West Island, Montreal.

+Biega attended the Salisbury School in Salisbury, CT, and played hockey there for 2 years.
+In 2009, his senior year, Biega captained the hockey team to the New England prep school championship.

 Biega played his collegiate hockey for the Harvard Crimson in the ECAC Hockey conference.
 In his junior year, Biega's outstanding play was recognized when he was named the ECAC's best defensive defenceman and selected to the 2011–12 ECAC Hockey First Team.
 During his senior year at Harvard, Biega signed a three-year contract with the Carolina Hurricanes of the National Hockey League (NHL) and was assigned to their American Hockey League affiliate, the Charlotte Checkers.

 During the 2014–15 season, Biega played for the Hurricanes of the National Hockey League.
 Biega made his NHL debut with the Hurricanes on March 19, 2015, in his hometown of Montreal.

 Personal life

-Biega is the younger brother of Alex Biega, a professional ice hockey player who is currently playing with the Toronto Maple Leafs.
+Biega is the younger brother of Alex Biega, a former professional ice hockey player who last played for the Toronto Maple Leafs in 2021-22.
 Biega also has two other brothers, Marc and Michael.
 Alex, Danny, and Michael all played hockey for Harvard University, becoming the first trio of brothers since 2000 to play for Harvard.

-He retired from hockey due to repeated concussions.

-Post Hockey Career

-Biega is currently a managing partner of Brito Ice LLC in Massachusetts.